wsherwen/Microsoft365HybridUserFix/README.md

-This detailed readme provides comprehensive information about the Microsoft 365 Remote Mailbox Fix Script, a PowerShell script that automates remote mailbox creation in a hybrid Exchange environment.
+**Microsoft 365 Remote Mailbox Fix Script**, a PowerShell script that automates remote mailbox creation in a hybrid Exchange environment

 ## Functionality: